Background of the Spanish Civil War: 20th century

 The military was keen to avoid the break-up of the state and was increasingly inward-looking following the loss of Cuba.
 Regional nationalism, perceived as separatism, was frowned upon.
 In 1905 the army attacked the headquarters of two satirical magazines in Catalonia believed to be undermining the government.
 To appease the military, the government outlawed negative comments about the military or Spain itself in the Spanish press.
 Resentment of the military and of conscription grew with the disastrous Rif War of 1909 in Spanish Morocco.
 Lerroux's support of the army's aims lost him support.
 Events culminated in the Tragic Week (Semana Trágica) in Barcelona in 1909, when working class groups rioted against the call-up of reservists.
 48 churches and similar institutions were burned in anti-clerical attacks.
 The riot was finally ended by the military; 1,725 members of such groups were put on trial, with five people sentenced to death.
 These events led to the establishment of the National Confederation of Labour (Confederación Nacional del Trabajo, CNT), an anarchist-controlled trade union committed to anarcho-syndicalism.
 It had over a million members by 1923.

 Increasing exports during the First World War led to a boom in industry and declining living standards in the industrial areas, particularly Catalonia and the Basque country.
 There was high inflation.
 The industrial sector resented its subjugation by the agrarian central government.
 Along with concerns about antiquated promotion systems and political corruption, the war in Morocco had caused divisions in the military.
 Regenerationism became popular, and the working class, industrial class, and the military were united in their hope of removing the corrupt central government.
 However, these hopes were defeated in 1917 and 1918 when the various political parties representing these groups were either appeased or suppressed by the central government, one by one.
 The industrialists eventually backed the government as a way to restore order.
 After the formation of the Communist International in 1919, there was a growing fear of communism within Spain and growing repression on the part of the government through military means.
 The PSOE split, with the more left-wing members founding the Communist Party in 1921.
-The Restoration government failed to cope with an increasing number of strikes amongst the industrial workers in the north and the agricultural workers in the south.
+The Restoration government failed to cope with an increasing number of strikes among the industrial workers in the north and the agricultural workers in the south.